-Figure 1 depicts mapping of agricultural uses in the Facility Site.
-This figure has been prepared utilizing data from the United States Department of Agriculture (USDA) National Agricultural Statistics Service and includes agricultural use based on the USDA Cropland Data Layer, as well as field verified data collected during the 2020 growing season.
-Based on these findings, primary agricultural land cover within the Facility Site consists of approximately 334 acres of hay production, 6.9 acres of corn, and 40 acres of soybeans.
+Figure 15.3.1 depicts mapping of agricultural uses in the Facility Site.
+This figure has been prepared using data from the United States Department of Agriculture (USDA) National Agricultural Statistics Service and includes agricultural use based on the USDA Cropland Data Layer, as well as field-verified data collected during the 2020 and 2021 growing seasons.
+Based on these findings, primary agricultural land cover within the Facility Site consists of approximately 540 acres of hay production and 394 acres of corn.
 Farmers often rotate their crops so acreages may differ from year to year.
-Portions of the Facility Site, outside the fence line as show on Figure 1, will continue to be utilized for agricultural operations at the landowner's discretion.
-During the useful life of the Facility (approximately 30 years) land within the Facility fence line will be taken out of agricultural production and will be utilized for solar energy generation.
-Following decommissioning at the Facility, land will be restored to its preconstruction condition and may again be utilized for agricultural uses.
+Portions of the Facility Site outside the fence line, as shown on Figure 15.3.1, will continue to be used for agricultural operations at the landowners' discretion.
+During the useful life of the Facility (a minimum of 25 years), land within the Facility fence line will be taken out of agricultural production and will be used for solar energy generation.
+Following decommissioning at the Facility, land will be restored to its preconstruction condition to the maximum extent practicable and may again be used for agricultural purposes.
 Further discussion regarding the decommissioning procedures for agricultural land can be found in Section 3.4 below.